CSU-CS150B/CS150B-Lab-Instructions/NBAPractical.md

 # NBA dataset Practical Project - CS150B
-The goal this practical project is to build an application that will read through a dataset that contains the preformance of every NBA player for a single season and create the opitmal team based on a parameter given by the user.
+The goal this practical project is to build an application that will read through a dataset that contains the performance of every NBA player for a single season and create the optimal team based on a parameter given by the user.
 Given an input of 1 the output of your program should look like:

 ```
 Select a team-building strategy: